confluentinc/librdkafka/INTRODUCTION.md

                   Does NOT cover the exactly-once consumer case.
  * Ordering - a series of messages are written to the log in the order they were produced.
- * Gap-less - a series of messages are written once and in order without risk of skipping messages.
+ * Gap-less - **EXPERIMENTAL** a series of messages are written once and in order without risk of skipping messages.
 The sequence of messages may be cut short and fail before all messages are written, but may not fail individual messages in the series.
-              This guarantee is enabled by default, but may be disabled by setting `enable.gapless.guarantee` if individual message
+              This guarantee is disabled by default, but may be enabled by setting `enable.gapless.guarantee` if individual message
-              failure is not a concern.
+              failure is a concern.
+              Messages that fail due to exceeded timeout (`message.timeout.ms`), are permitted by the gap-less guarantee and may cause gaps in the message series without raising a fatal error.
+              See **Message timeout considerations** below for more info.
+              **WARNING**: This is an experimental property subject to change or removal.

 All three guarantees are in effect when idempotence is enabled, only gap-less may be disabled individually.